sherry-li-1214/DOTSpecFlowTest/README.md

 ## Framework structure:

-### 1. ApiLibrary
-All the API related class and libraries to run httpRequest and httpResponse .

-### 2. SeleniumSpecFlow Folder:
+### 1. SeleniumSpecFlow  Folder:

-All the feature files , step definition files,hooks and utilities (Driver Factory and Object Factory,Reporting util) are kept under the Test folder.
+All the feature files ,test data file, step definition files,hooks and utilities (Driver Factory and Object Factory,Reporting util) are kept under the Test folder.
 These tests are described here in a simple English language called as Gherkin language.
 Test Results and screenshots are also kept here.

 Folders inside:
 #### Features
 * API Features/ReqRes.feature is API tes case
 * Web Features/NabCallBackProcess.feature is for Web bases UI Test
+#### testData
 #### Hooks
 #### Steps
 #### TestResults